How to Pay Off Your Mortgage Early (4 Proven Strategies)

 Impact:

-Can shave 4-5 years off a 30-year mortgage.
+Can shave 4-5 years off a 30-year mortgage and save tens of thousands in interest.

-2. 1/12th Extra Monthly
+2. Extra Monthly Payments (1/12th Extra)

 Impact:

-3. Found Money Lum-Sums
+3. Found Money Lump-Sums

 Impact: